 2. Eat Real Food, Not Processed Junk

 Conversely, consuming large quantities of processed food such as sugary snacks or instant noodles can be far more harmful than one might expect.
 According to BMJ, individuals who consume a large amount of processed foods are likely to have significantly shorter lifespans.
+This finding shows why simple habits to live longer begin with food choices.

 3. Get Enough Sleep Every Night